ronnzw/ronnzw/README.md

 ## Hi there 👋 welcome to my Github workshop.
-I'm Ronald Maravanyika popularly know as Ron Maravanyika.
-l'm an Open source advocate, DSF individual member & PSF contributing member.
-I currently working with [Black Python Devs](https://blackpythondevs.com/) as a Senior Advisor, I'm the current chair for Python Zimbabwe Trust, I co-foundered a non-profit called Zimbopy that teaches younggirls how to code in python.
-My day job is ICT Officer/Manager for [ZACH](https://zach.org.zw/) we l'm leading and implementing their digital transformation drive , which is a FBO non-profit that provide health care services to under severed communities in my country.
+I'm Ronald Maravanyika. l'm an Open source advocate and community leader: DSF individual member | PSF contributing member.
+I currently working with [Black Python Devs](https://blackpythondevs.com/) as a Senior Advisor, I'm the current chair for Python Zimbabwe Trust, I co-founded a non-profit called Zimbopy that teaches younggirls how to code in python.
+My day job is ICT Officer/Manager for [ZACH](https://zach.org.zw/) , l'm leading and implementing their digital transformation drive.
+ZACH is a FBO, non-profit that provides health care services to under severed communities in Zimbabwe.

 <!--
 **ronnzw/ronnzw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.